onflow/defi/Flow DeFi Vision.md

 3. **Atomic Execution Across Different Contract Types**
    - With Cadence, you could combine an options combo, a perpetual hedge, and a lending action in a single atomic transaction, which Deribit cannot offer as a centralized platform.

----

-### Ideas / Suggestions (Drawing From This UI)
+### **Ideas / Suggestions (Drawing from These Screens)**

-1. **Multi-Protocol “Combo Builder” in DeFi**
+1. **Multi-Protocol “Combo Builder”**
-   - A “Create Combo” panel that goes beyond option legs—allow the user to add a step for borrowing, a step for providing liquidity in an AMM, and final steps for multi-leg options, all orchestrated via Cadence.
+   - Let the user define a 4-leg option spread on one protocol plus a stablecoin borrow on another plus a yield deposit on a third.
+All orchestrated via Cadence.

 2. **Template Library for “Exotic” Strategies**
    - In addition to risk reversals and condors, a DeFi UI could integrate power perpetuals, perpetual options, or yield tokens into the combos.